cpuyyp/mySimCSE/README.md

+## Joey's readme

+This is a prototype of my disertation work that I am still working on.
+I am trying to unsupervisly learn a style embedding for each sentence.
+The basic idea is to apply the constrastve learning techenique from SimCSE onto style embedding learning.
+Besides, adversarial training is applied as well, to enforce the style and content information are disentangled.

 ## SimCSE: Simple Contrastive Learning of Sentence Embeddings

 This repository contains the code and pre-trained models for our paper [SimCSE: Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/abs/2104.08821).